 Furthermore, the opportunity to grow your mobile app’s user acquisition rate through Apple Search Ads is currently available to all mobile marketers and developers with mobile apps on the App Store for either iPhone or iPad in more countries than ever before—the U.S., UK, Canada, Australia, New Zealand, Mexico, or Switzerland; countries that do not have a dedicated App Store default to the U.S. App Store.

 Assuming you’re on the hunt for mobile users in these countries, investing in Apple Search Ads seems like a no-brainer, right?
 Sure—but there are tools and strategies behind truly optimized Apple Search Ads campaign management that will allow you to rise above these already impressive results and extract even more revenue (and therefore mobile marketing-driven ROI).
+To learn more, keep reading or request a Branch demo.

 Perhaps implied by its name, Apple Search Ads depend on the selection of relevant keywords to be highly effective drivers of app downloads in 2018.
 The goal, of course, is to select simultaneously popular and relevant campaign keywords (based on both your mobile app and your ideal app downloaders), and to select negative keywords that will keep every search relevant.

-First, let’s review the types of Apple Search Ad campaigns—exact matches show your ad if and only if a given user’s search matches your keywords exactly, while broad matches will present after taking into account what Apple refers to as “close variants of a keyword”, including singular/plural shifts, tense shifts, misspellings, and more.
+First, let’s review the types of Apple Search Ad campaigns—exact matches show your ad if and only if a given user’s search models your keywords exactly, while broad matches will present after taking into account what Apple refers to as “close variants of a keyword”, including singular/plural shifts, tense shifts, misspellings, and more.
 In contrast, search matches allow Apple to decide (based on your app’s metadata) for which keywords your app is sufficiently relevant.
 Exact matches generally sport the highest TTRs but lowest impression rates, while search matches generally sport the highest impression rates but lowest TTRs; broad matches generally (perhaps logically) produce TTRs and impression rates that fall in-between those of exact matches and search matches.
-Choosing the correct type of keyword matching given your goals and Search Ad priorities can make all the difference.
+Choosing the correct type of keyword modeling given your goals and Search Ad priorities can make all the difference.

 It’s also critical to address how keywords and negative keywords work together to make sure you’re targeting App Store users with the greatest intent and relevance to your mobile app.
 While keywords are terms for which you want your Search Ads to present, negative keywords are terms for which you don’t want Search Ads to present.
 For instance, if a keyword for your mobile app is “online doctor”, a negative keyword would be “online”.